pypa/pipenv/docs/index.rst

 **Pipenv** — the officially recommended Python packaging tool from `Python.org <https://packaging.python.org/new-tutorials/installing-and-using-packages/>`_, free (as in freedom).

-Pipenv is a project that aims to bring the best of all packaging worlds (composer, npm, cargo, yarn, etc.) to the Python world.
+Pipenv is a project that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world.
 It harnesses `Pipfile <https://github.com/pypa/pipfile>`_, `pip <https://github.com/pypa/pip>`_, and `virtualenv <https://github.com/pypa/virtualenv>`_ into one single toolchain.
 It features very pretty terminal colors. *Windows is a first–class citizen, in our world.*

 It automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your ``Pipfile`` as you install/uninstall packages.
 The ``lock`` command generates a lockfile (``Pipfile.lock``).